Pregnant at 42 as a Black Woman: Black Motherhood, Celebration, Isolation & Mental Health

 Emotionally?
 It hits differently.

-Nothing about me felt 42.
+Nothing about me felt fragile.
 Not my energy, not my lifestyle, not even my mindset.
 But in a medical setting, I was suddenly categorized as “high risk.”

 You start questioning: